dannyjackson/CardinalisGenomics/B2_FST.md

 ```

-Set the working directory to fst so that all relevant slurm output files appear here as well
+Set the working directory to fst so that all relevant slurm output files appear here as well:
 ```
 cd /xdisk/mcnew/dannyjackson/cardinals/analyses/fst
 ```

-Run fst 1 on both northern cardinals and pyrrhuloxia
+Run fst 1 on both northern cardinals and pyrrhuloxia:
 ```
 sbatch --account=mcnew \
 --job-name=fst_1 \